 Practice makes perfect, and skiing is no exception.
 While a backflip is only for expert-level skiers who really know what they’re doing on the mountain, it’s not as hard as you first might think.
 You might not land your first attempt, but with a few days or weeks of solid practice, you’ll get there.

 Follow the above suggestions and you’ll be on your way in no time.
 Remember, as a backflip comes with so much risk, you should always have a friend or fellow skier with you in case you need medical help.

 Have you ever done a backflip on skis?
 Do you remember your first attempt?
-Let us know in the comments below!
+Let me know in the comments below!